What Is a Fuel Tank Pressure Sensor?

 pumping gas image by Mat Hayward from Fotolia.com

-A fuel tank pressure sensor is a small device that resides in an automobile's fuel tank that measures the pressure within the tank.
-It uses this information to alert the vehicle's internal computer when there is a leak in the fuel system.
+A fuel tank pressure sensor is a small device that resides in an automotive fuel tank that measures the pressure within the gas tank.
+It uses this information to alert the car computer when there is a leak in the fuel system, causing stalling in the fuel pump, issues with the crankshaft, or other problems with fuel efficiency or fuel economy.
+When the engine control module is aware of a problem in the fuel pump assembly, the wiring harness will alert the computer of a trouble code and warning light will appear on your dash.

 The EVAP